oviya-raja/ist-402/learning-path/W08/W8_L1_Report.md

 #### 3.2.1 Test Cases

-The system was tested with 10+ diverse audio inputs and text prompts covering various scenarios.
+The system was tested with diverse audio inputs and text prompts covering various scenarios.
+The following examples demonstrate the system's capabilities with actual generated outputs.

 #### 3.2.2 Example 1: Simple Description